Once you have decided on which subjects you would like to take, you will need to enrol in them online.

 When enrolling into subjects for the first time, you will need to enrol in subjects for the first year of your course.

-You can enrol in your subject using the Study Plan.
-Your Study Plan will show the major, minor, specialisation, and subject options available for you to choose from.
+You can enrol in your subjects using the Study Plan.
+The Study Plan is an online tool that structures your course, and which you will use to plan, enrol in and change your subjects.
+It shows your major, minor, specialisation, and subject options available for you to choose from.

 Check the census dates for each subject